WTT Contender Tunis: G Sathiyan and Harmeet Desai cruise to men's doubles finals | Sports-Games

 Sathiyan and Manika cruised to a two game lead but lost momentum conceding the match 11-7 11-9 6-11 9-11 9-11.

-Later in the day, Sathiyan will take on Dang Qiu of Germany in the men's singles quarterfinals.
+Sathiyan also went down in straight games against Dang Qiu in the men's singles quarterfinals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)